 Considerations:

-- Primarily focused on imagery provision, not end-to-end analysis
+- Focused on imagery delivery, not end-to-end analysis

-- Less accessible to smaller teams or startups
+- Not very accessible for smaller teams or startups

-Best for: Defense agencies, intelligence organizations, and enterprises needing the highest-resolution imagery available.
+Best for: Defense agencies, intelligence organizations, and enterprises that need the sharpest imagery money can buy.

 Pricing: Enterprise; per-image or subscription agreements.